This website uses cookies to provide better user experience and user's session management.

 To determine the frequency of individual response categories, one would conduct a count of the total number of responses within each respective category.
 As an illustration, the data set comprises 10 observations in Category 1, 20 in Category 2, and so forth.

-In order to determine the proportion of responses within each category, one would divide the frequency of each type by the total number of reactions and subsequently multiply the result by 100.
+To determine the proportion of responses within each category, one would divide the frequency of each type by the total number of reactions and subsequently multiply the result by 100.

 An illustration of the percentage of responses in category 1 can be computed as follows: multiplying the ratio of 10 responses to 100 responses, which is 0.1, by 100, the resulting percentage is 10%.